Massachusetts students walk out of class, demand action on gun violence

 A national walkout was held Wednesday, but due to a snow day, many local schools were unable to participate.
 The walkout comes as a show of political solidarity after 17 students were killed in a school shooting in Parkland, Florida, last month.

-Walpole, Scituate, Beverley and Arlington were just a few of the high schools to remember the lives lost and join the nationwide movement to create change.
+Walpole, Scituate, Beverley, Cambridge and Arlington were just a few of the high schools to remember the lives lost and join the nationwide movement to create change.

+Holding up signs bearing the pictures of those killed in Parkland, students at Cambridge Ringe and Latin walked out and rallied.

+“In a country where there are so many gun deaths, the focus should be on reducing them by making harsher gun laws,” student Sophie Harrington said.

 On Wednesday, students gathered at the Massachusetts Statehouse in Boston, calling on lawmakers to do something before another school falls victim to gun violence.